 St. Petersburg became a city under the Romanov Rule and was the capital of Russia from 1712-1918, when it was moved to Moscow.
 St. Petersburg is a melting pot of old Russian traditions and chic European styles, inspired by the European city of Amsterdam.
 St. Petersburg, the second largest city in Russia, is one of the world’s most beautiful cities and houses some of the top art museums.
 It offers an overdose of history, expensive castles, exquisite art, stunning cathedrals, and modern shopping & clubs.
 Around six million people call St.Petersburg home.

 Much to our surprise, the first stop on our private tour was to the St. Petersburg’s underground metro, home to some of the most elegant subway stations in the world.
 The metro was designed to be “palaces to the people”.
 Their expensive building materials were not only lovely to look at (gold mosaics and walls lined with artwork), but were in perfectly mint condition; a far cry from all public transportation I have seen in the states.
-Its walls are lined with artwork and gold mosaics, and statues are hidden amid the marble columns.
+Its walls are lined with artwork and gold mosaics.
+Statues were hidden amid the marble columns.
 We took a short subway ride from the Pushkinskaya station, located 186 feet deep into the earth, to the Zvenigorodskaya station.
-It costs 25 rubles to ride the metro and three million passengers use the metro daily.
+It cost 25 rubles to ride the metro.
+A whopping three million passengers use the metro daily.

 The Peter and Paul Fortress